aiven/terraform-provider-aiven/docs/resources/organization_user_group_member.md

 subcategory: ""
 description: |-
   Adds and manages users in a user group https://aiven.io/docs/platform/concepts/projects_accounts_access#groups.
-  This resource is in beta and may change without notice.
-To use this resource, set the PROVIDER_AIVEN_ENABLE_BETA environment variable to true.
+  This resource is in the beta stage and may change without notice.
+Set the PROVIDER_AIVEN_ENABLE_BETA environment variable to use the resource.
 ---

 # aiven_organization_user_group_member (Resource)

 Adds and manages users in a [user group](https://aiven.io/docs/platform/concepts/projects_accounts_access#groups).

-**This resource is in beta and may change without notice.** To use this resource, set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to true.
+**This resource is in the beta stage and may change without notice.** Set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to use the resource.

 ## Example Usage